awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-key-pairs.md

 You can use Amazon EC2 to create your key pairs\.
 You can also use a third\-party tool to create your key pairs, and then import the public keys to Amazon EC2\.

-The keys that Amazon EC2 uses are ED25519 or 2048\-bit SSH\-2 RSA keys\.
+Amazon EC2 supports 2048\-bit SSH\-2 RSA keys for Windows instances\.

 You can have up to 5,000 key pairs per Region\.